python-trio/trio/docs/source/reference-core.rst

    .. currentmodule:: trio

-We also provide several convenience functions for the common situation of just wanting to impose a timeout on some code:
+Trio also provides several convenience functions for the common situation of just wanting to impose a timeout on some code:

 .. autofunction:: move_on_after
    :with: cancel_scope